-Here’s a look at some fast facts about Labor Day, a legal holiday celebrated in the United States and Puerto Rico to honor working people.
+Here’s a look at Labor Day, a legal holiday celebrated in the United States and Puerto Rico to honor working people.

 - It is celebrated on the first Monday in September, While in many other countries, May Day (May 1st) is the day working people are honored.